StormPacer/docs--djs-template/contributing.md

 **You should install the ESLint extension in your editor** to help you follow the code style.

-* Use single quotes
+* Use single quotes,
-* Indentation should use tabs not spaces
+* Indentation should use tabs not spaces,
-* Classes should be named in PascalCase
+* Classes should be named in PascalCase,
-* Functions should be named in camelCase
+* Functions should be named in camelCase,
-* Variables and constants should be named in snake\_case
+* Variables and constants should be named in snake\_case,
-* Use the latest JS features \(destructuring, arrow functions etc\)
+* Use the latest JS features \(destructuring, arrow functions etc\),
-* Use the British spelling \(colour not color\), except where it sucks \(center not centre\)
+* Use the British spelling \(colour not color\), except where it sucks \(center not centre\).

 ### Translating

 Please try to keep the meaning of the translation as close to the original as possible.
-If you want to change the meaning, you can customise your locale files after.
+If you want to change the meaning, you can customize your locale files after.

 -- Not Available --